 1. Vision

-For the post-2015 era, we envision inclusive Knowledge Societies, in which C9 Media will conceptualize the evolving mediascape within a broader and expanded role played by media on all platforms, with the vision of Internet and other digital platforms becoming increasingly valuable in enabling freedom of expression, good governance and developing rights-based and sustainable development goals of the post-2015 agenda.
+We envision inclusive Knowledge Societies, in which media will benefit from the broader and expanded role they play in the evolving mediascape, with the vision of Internet and other digital platforms becoming increasingly valuable in enabling freedom of expression, a free pluralistic and independent media applying professional standards, supporting [good governance and developing rights-based] and sustainable development goals of the post-2015 agenda.

 2. Pillars

-Consider digital communications, and particularly Internet, as a core issue which has profoundly impacted media’s scope, reach and richness, as well as its breadth of direct stakeholders and its sustainability.
+[Consider digital communications, and particularly Internet, as a core issue which has profoundly impacted media’s scope, reach and richness, as well as its breadth of direct stakeholders and its sustainability.]

-Stress the importance of respecting both the principles of freedom of expression and privacy online and offline, and that public interest considerations are primary in balancing these rights in any cases of conflict.
+Stress the importance of respecting of [freedom of expression,] privacy, and a free, independent and pluralistic media applying professional standards [online and offline, [and that public interest considerations will prevail in balancing these rights for media applying professional standards.].]

+[Develop and update consolidated ICTs-media national policy frameworks based on multi-stakeholder dialogue (between governments, private sector, technical community and civil society organizations) ]

+Alt : [Countries are encouraged to take into consideration the following while developing and updating ICTs-media policy frameworks the following aspects : ]

+Areas could include:[Privacy , freedom of expression,] the right to information, gender issues, considering that the same rights that people have offline must also be protected online; safety of journalists and [social media producers] user-generated content, ownership and spectrum issues; Media and information literacy (MIL); Content development and appropriation via mobile telephony; and enabling environments.

-Areas could include:Continue the ongoing multi-stakeholder consultative and participatory processes for creating a post-2015 strategy, linking the Action Line C9 media to the post-2015 development agenda.
+[Continue the ongoing multi-stakeholder consultative and participatory processes for creating a post-2015 strategy, linking the Action Line C9 media to the post-2015 development agenda.]

-Empower women to take part in and have a more influential role in the media sector, on all platforms, through promoting equal professional job and training opportunities.
+[Empower women to take part in and have a more influential role in the media sector, on all platforms, through promoting gender equality and ensure equal professional job and training opportunities].

+Alt: [Encourage the active participation of Women in the media sector].

-Conceptualize the evolving mediascape within a broader framework such as “Internet Universality”.
+[ Conceptualize the evolving mediascape within a broader framework such as “Internet Universality”. ]

-Address the opportunities and challenges stemming from the increasing role played by the Internet and ICTs with regards to new journalistic and users’ practices and competencies, as well as users' fundamental rights of freedom of expression, freedom of association and peaceful assembly.
+[Address the opportunities and challenges stemming from the increasing role played by the [Internet ]ICTs with regards to [new journalistic and users’ practices] and competencies.[as well as users' fundamental rights of freedom of opinion and expression and freedom of association and peaceful assembly[ in accordance with international standards as defined by the Universal Declaration of Human Rights.].]]

-Approach media convergence with a pluralistic approach that promotes diversification of news sources, news producers and platforms, transparency of ownership, and the conceptualisation of the term ‘journalist’ and “journalists’ safety” in this context.
+Promote a free, [independent ]and [pluralistic] and [] media environment with high professional standards.

-Promote community media (both on and offline), and public service media practice on all platforms, and within a context of pluralism.

-Strengthen the presence of print, radio and TV on the Internet, so that programmes and services of these platforms, including public service broadcasters, are available through additional digital media platforms.
+[Promote community media (both on and offline), and public service media practice on all platforms, and within a context of pluralism; and strengthen the presence of print, radio and TV on the Internet, so that programmes and services of these platforms, including public service broadcasters, are available through additional digital media platforms.]

+New Pillar, [Encourage governmental and non-governmental, [online and offline] mass media to play a more substantial role in capacity building for the information society and building 21st century world outlook while promoting ICT for full-fledged Development and disseminating scientifically grounded content.]

+See Geneva Plan of Action Para 24 on C9 Media and principles

 3. Targets

 Target: All media and new media based on Internet and other digital platforms will play a more valuable role in advancing rights-based and sustainable development.